 A self-extracting archive can be created only if:

-- The archive exists (an archive is created by <zipArchive variable>.Create).
+- The archive exists (archives are created using <zipArchive variable>.Create).

 - The archive is accessible in read/write.